-In November 2012, representatives from the Colorado River Basin states, the United States government, and the government of Mexico agreements, which furthers the commitments of both countries to the 1944 Water Treaty between the U.S. and Mexico, while adapting to the increasing demands on the Colorado River.
-The Minute is a five-year agreement, under which Mexico committed to accept voluntary shortages when Lake Mead reaches certain levels, while gaining opportunities to receive surplus water under certain conditions.
-Also included is potential for a one-time environmental flow, which culminated recently in a pulse flow to the Mexican Delta, and the opportunity for Mexico to delay delivery of Treaty allocation until subsequent years.
+In November 2012, representatives from the Colorado River Basin states, the United States government, and the government of Mexico entered into Minute 319, which furthers the commitments of both countries to the 1944 Water Treaty between the U.S. and Mexico, while adapting to the increasing demands and drought conditions on the Colorado River.
+The Minute is a five-year agreement, under which Mexico committed to accept voluntary shortages when Lake Mead reaches certain levels, while gaining opportunities to receive increased releases under certain conditions.
+Also included is potential for a one-time environmental flow, which culminated recently in a pulse flow to the Mexican Delta, the opportunity for Mexico to delay delivery of Treaty allocation until subsequent years, and the opportunity for binational investment in Mexico infrastructure for mutual benefit of water users in the United States and Mexico.
 The full text of the Minute can be found here.